THE ST. THOMAS POETRY SERIES

 10 October: launch: Pier Giorgio di Cicco, intro.
 David Latham; Mia Anderson, intro.
 Bishop Mark MacDonald

-2016: 19 November: launch: John Terpstra, intro.
+2016: 19 November: launch of In the Company of All: John Terpstra, intro.
 Daniel Coleman

 2017: 9 November: launch: The Turning Aside, ed.
 D. S. Martin with Richard Greene, John Terpstra, Margo Swiss, and D. S. Martin